idaceappdev/AdalToMsal/Python/PythonWebApp-ADAL-To-MSAL/1.Before-webapp-ADAL/AppCreationScripts/AppCreationScripts.md

    ```PowerShell
    .\AppCreationScripts\Configure.ps1
    ```
-1. Open the Visual Studio solution and click start
+1. Open the solution and click start

 ### More details